Fire Pit Grill: How to Cook On Your Fire Pit

 The beauty of using your fire pit to cook is the variety of options you have in the way you cook.
 Let’s dive into each of them in more detail…

-This is one of the most common ways of cooking over an open fire and requires simply adding a grill to the top of your fire.
+This is one of the most common ways of cooking over an open fire.
+It involves simply adding a grill to the top of the fire.

-This essentially turns your fire pit into a barbeque and you would cook on it in exactly the same way.
+This essentially turns your fire pit into a barbeque, and you would cook on it the same way.

-Fire pit grills are readily available, and many fire pit brands have their own bespoke fire pit grills designed to fit perfectly and deliver the best cooking experience possible.
+Fire pit grills are readily available, and many brands offer bespoke grills designed to fit perfectly and deliver the best cooking experience.

 Using A Rotisserie (spit roast)

-To cook on your fire pit with a rotisserie is incredibly satisfying!
-It requires a little more time to cook, but it is so worth it!
+Cooking on your fire pit with a rotisserie is incredibly satisfying!
+It requires a little more time, but it is so worth it!

 The process involves rotating the food over the fire consistently and slowly letting the juices marinate and roll around, keeping the ingredients perfectly moist and incredibly flavourful.